Morphy Richards: GEC

 On 26 May 1966, EMI and AEI, owners of Hotpoint, decided to merge their domestic appliance divisions to form British Domestic Appliances (BDA) from 1 July 1966.
 Morphy Richards was employing about 4,000 people.
 The headquarters of BDA was at Peterborough, the site of the main Hotpoint factory.

-In September 1967, GEC announced it wanted to take over AEI, and on 24 May 1968, GEC agreed to merge its domestic appliance division with BDA.
+In September 1967, GEC announced it wanted to take over AEI and, on 24 May 1968, GEC agreed to merge its domestic appliance division with BDA.
 EMI would own a third, and GEC two thirds.
 The managing director of BDA from September 1966, Laurence Peterken, was the new managing director, but he left two weeks later.
-The domestic appliance manufacture was moved to the Swinton Works at Mexborough, and in 1970 the original factory in St Mary Cray, which employed around 1,200 people, was closed.
+The domestic appliance manufacture was moved to the Swinton Works at Mexborough and, in 1970, the original factory in St Mary Cray, which employed around 1,200 people, was closed.

 The nearby Ruxley factory manufactured kettles and coffee percolators.
-In January 1970, it was decided to remove the Morphy Richards brand from the fridges.
+In January 1970, it was decided to remove the Morphy Richards brand from refrigerators.
 It was argued that GEC had little interest in Morphy Richards.
 In the 1970s, BDA was the United Kingdom's largest manufacturer of domestic appliances.
-BDA changed its name to Hotpoint in 1975, with small domestic appliances marketed under the Morphy Richards name.
-On 25 May 1975, Donal Morphy died at age of 74.
+BDA changed its name to Hotpoint in 1975, with small domestic appliances marketed under the Morphy Richards brand.
+On 25 May 1975, Donal Morphy died, aged 74.

 In April 1982, the company sold Morphy Richards for £5 million to a holding company owned by The Throgmorton Trust, Capital for Industry.

 Glen Dimplex

 On 10 May 1985, Morphy Richards was acquired by Glen Dimplex of Ireland.
 From the end of the 1980s, the company was once again very successful with advances in electronics making their way into domestic appliances.
-Morphy Richards was one of the few manufacturers to sell appliances with a factory-fitted BS 1363 plug before this became a legal requirement.
+Morphy Richards was one of the few manufacturers to sell appliances with a factory-fitted BS 1363 plug before it became a legal requirement.

-In June 2000 the 'Morphy Richards' factory at Mexborough announced the dismissal of 120 members of its staff, citing increasingly adverse trading circumstances for its domestically made products due to their displacement in the marketplace by rival cheaper imports made in East Asia.
+In June 2000, the Morphy Richards factory at Mexborough announced the dismissal of 120 staff, citing increasingly adverse trading circumstances for its domestically made products, due to their displacement in the market by cheaper imports made in East Asia.

-In 2002, Bajaj Electricals partnered with Morphy Richards to make, sell, market and distribute products under the brand name in India market.
+In 2002, Bajaj Electricals partnered with Morphy Richards to make, sell, market and distribute products under the brand name in the Indian market.

-In October 2003 the 'Morphy Richards' factory at Bangor, in County Down, was closed with 84 employees at the facility losing their jobs due to manufacturing production being transferred from the United Kingdom to East Asia.
+In October 2003, the Morphy Richards factory at Bangor, in County Down, was closed, with 84 employees losing their jobs, due to manufacturing being transferred from the United Kingdom to East Asia.

-In 2007 Astral Equipment was merged with 'Morphy Richards' and renamed 'Morphy Richards Astral', producing refrigerators.
+In 2007, Astral Equipment was merged with Morphy Richards and renamed Morphy Richards Astral, producing refrigerators.

 In June 2022, it was reported that Glen Dimplex had agreed to sell Morphy Richards to the Chinese company Guangdong Xinbao Electrical Appliance Holdings (Xinbao), known for its brand Donlim.

-Xinbao, which manufactures Morphy Richards products in China for Glen Dimplex, is buying the brand globally, but initially it will take full control only of the Chinese and British operations.
-Glen Dimplex will retain the rights to distribute the brand under in Ireland, Australia and New Zealand for at least 10 years.
+Xinbao, which manufactured Morphy Richards products in China for Glen Dimplex, bought the brand globally, but was initially taking full control of only the Chinese and British operations.
+The British operations are now run by Consumer Brands Ltd as the official licensee.
+Glen Dimplex retained the rights to distribute the brand in Ireland, Australia and New Zealand for at least 10 years.